steenhansen/type-czech/README.md

   -  Check function parameter types, including arrays, and extended objects
   -  Ensure strings, arrays, and objects are not empty
-  -  Catch reference mutations in function parameters
+  -  Catch mutations in function parameter that are collections

 Missing from Type-Czech